fat-fuzzy/rocks/apps/doc/src/assets/doc/blocks/Expand.md

 This component can be used to submit a form, either via the default `action` set on the parent form element, or via a specific `formaction` provided as props to the Button component.

-### ARIA Attributes

-This component uses aria attributes to reflect state, which can be interpreted by users of assistive technologies and are also used as a CSS selectors to target each state for styling.

 ### Related Components

 - `Reveal` component in `layouts`